 Not entirely recommended for Android newbies.
 Also, if you’re experience minor Android system problems, there are other less-drastic measures you can take.
 These should be last resort options.

 Due to Android being so customizable with ROMs, the instructions below may not work for you if you’re using a non-standard ROM.
 In that case, first check to see if your ROM has a Safe Mode; if it does, the forum thread for your ROM should have instructions on how to access it.

 Most operating systems have something called a “safe mode” that lets you boot up the system without running any third-party software.
 In other words, only the software that is native to the system (basically, from a fresh install) will run.
 Windows has it.
 Android has it, too.

-Safe Mode is extremely useful for when your operating system is experiencing errors or problems and you don’t know if it’s being caused by the system or an app.
+Safe Mode is extremely useful for when your operating system is experiencing errors or problems such as a flickering phone display or a malfunctioning phone speakers and you don’t know if it’s being caused by the system or an app.
 Safe Mode is also useful when your device has been affected by malfunctioning or malfeasant apps – just boot into Safe Mode and disable them before they have a chance to run.

 Here’s how to boot into Safe Mode on Android (requires version 4.1+):

 - Hold down the Power button on the side of your phone until a popup appears.